Camp Erin Tucson/Phoenix is October 20th – 22nd, 2017!

-Camp Erin, created by the Moyer Foundation, is a free, weekend bereavement camp for children and teens ages 6 through 17 who are grieving the death of someone close to them.
-Campers participate in fun, traditional camp activities combined with grief education and emotional support led by expert bereavement professionals and trained volunteers.
-With 40 locations nationwide and two in Canada, Camp Erin is the largest network of bereavement camps in the country.
-Each Camp Erin is facilitated through a long term partnership with a local bereavement agency like Tu Nidito.
+Thanks to the partnership with The Moyer Foundation, Tu Nidito is able to offer a free, weekend bereavement camp for children and teens ages 6 through 17 who are grieving the death of someone close to them.
+Campers participate in fun, traditional camp activities combined with grief education and emotional support led by Tu Nidito professionals and specially trained volunteers.